 The piano teacher points to a note and asks the student to name it.
 The student answers wrong repeatedly.
 When this child is asked to point out the note he/she is talking about, it becomes clear that the student know his/her stuff, but is just not able to focus on where the teacher is pointing.
 It’s the same with verbal & written instructions.

 Piano teachers are seeing a lot more children like this in recent years, more than ever before.

 The first year of piano class

-This student had difficulty paying attention from the very first class and it took the teacher a few classes to figure out the problem.
-He/she needed very patient teaching, lots of questions, asked in different ways, so it got his/her attention.
+This student has difficulty paying attention from the very first class and it often takes the teacher a few classes to figure out the problem.
+What is required, is a lot of patience on the part of the piano teacher, as well as knowledge on how to approach a topic in different ways, to get this child’s attention.

-Practise at home needed parent support and a daily home routine was very essential, and things improved.
-The student was doing very well, both at school and at piano class, until a month of busy, when the daily home routine fell into disarray.
+Practise at home needs parent support and a daily home routine is very essential for this student to do well, both at school and at piano class.

 Is it ADD

 One might say that this student has some symptoms of ADD (Attention Deficit Disorder), only that there’s nothing wrong with this child.